groops/examples/backend/node-express/README.md

 Should be obvious, but you'll need these.
 Nowadays it's pretty simple &mdash; Joyent publishes installation packages for all major platforms at [nodejs.org](http://nodejs.org/download/), so just grab the appropriate version and install it.
 Npm comes bundled with Node, so after the install you should be good to go.

+### 3. Get the project code

+Use your preferred method for pulling down this project from Github.
+Feel free to [fork](https://github.com/groops/examples/fork) if you would like to potentially contribute back to the project, or you could simply clone the repo locally (git@github.com:groops/examples.git).
+Either way, you should end up with something along the lines of `C:\projects\groops\` or `~/my cool stuff/groops` with the repo code under that.

-### 3. Configure the application
+### 4. Configure the application

 The great thing about most Node modules and applications is that dependencies are stored in `package.json`, so all you need to do is install them.
-Open your favorite terminal and run:
+Open your favorite terminal, navigate to the root of the project folder from step 3 (wherever the `package.json` file is) and run:

     npm install

-### 4. Run it
+### 5. Run it

 If all went well, the app should now "just work" &trade;: